Suffer (album): Background and recording

+reformed the band with guitarist Greg Hetson of Circle Jerks, who had guested on their debut album How Could Hell Be Any Worse?
+(1982), and bassist Tim Gallegos of Wasted Youth.
+They released the Back to the Known (1985) EP, and after a year of constant touring, Gallegos left and was replaced by former Bad Religion member Jay Bentley, who had also played in Wasted Youth.
+Some months later, former Bad Religion guitarist Brett Gurewitz, who was recovering from drug problems, filled in for Hetson during one show and eventually re-joined the band.

-By 1987, Gurewitz had cleaned up his drug issues and struggled to find some kind of employment.
-After taking some vocational courses and a raft of odd jobs, he became a studio engineer and owner of a recording studio.
+By 1987, Gurewitz struggled to find some kind of employment.
+After taking some vocational courses and a raft of odd jobs, he became a studio engineer and owner of a recording studio, Westbeach Recorders.
 Gurewitz noted, "I really enjoyed, still enjoy, being a recording engineer, but I had a terrible time trying to make any money.
 And my hours were horrible.
 I just knew I wanted to be in music.
 Then, in 1987, Bad Religion said, 'Hey man, why don't we get the group back together?".
 After Bad Religion finally reunited, they began writing new material and entered Westbeach Recorders in April 1988 to record their next album.
 According to Gurewitz, the album took eight days for the band to record and mix.

 During recording sessions, the band even demoed a revamped version of "Fuck Armageddon...This Is Hell", a track previously released on How Could Hell Be Any Worse?.
 Whether they intended to include the song on Suffer is unknown and most unlikely.